-How do high-interest savings accounts work?
+How does a high-interest savings account work?

 With a high-interest savings account, you’ll earn a lot more interest than you would with a traditional savings or checking account.
 That means you’ll generate more money from your savings over a shorter amount of time.

 What's the catch?
 Sometimes with a high-interest account, you need to make a minimum deposit, maintain a minimum balance or pay regular fees — though that’s not always the case.

 When you start looking for a high-interest savings account, the first number you’ll see will be APY, or annual percentage yield.

 APY is the yearly rate of return on the money in your account, and it includes compound interest, which is the interest earned on your interest.

 The more often your investment compounds and builds interest on the interest you’ve already earned, the faster your savings grow.

 So how much higher is the interest on a high-interest, or high-yield, savings account?
 As of June 2022, the best rates topped 3% — more than 200 times higher than a traditional savings account.

 If you were to put $10,000 into a traditional savings account with a 0.01% interest rate, you’d earn only $1 in interest during an entire year.

 Compare that to high-yield accounts with a rate of 2%, which would earn you $200 in interest over the course of a year — quite a difference.
 And that’s without making any monthly deposits.